-History of the Australian Open starts in 1905 on the lawns of the Warehousemans Cricket Club and the first champion in men's singles became Rodney HEATH.
-In 1927 tennis tournament became known as Australian Championships and only in 1969 it got his official title - Australian Open.
-In 1905-1927 Championships hold five Australian cities - Melbourne, Sydney, Adelaide, Brisbane, Perth and two New Zealand cities - Christchurch (1906), Hastings (1912).
+History of the Australian Open starts in 1905 on the lawns of the Warehousemans Cricket Club, and the first champion in men's singles became Rodney HEATH.
+In 1927 tennis tournament became known as the Australian Championships, and only in 1969 it got its official title - Australian Open.
+In 1905-1927 Championships were held five Australian cities - Melbourne, Sydney, Adelaide, Brisbane, Perth, and two New Zealand cities - Christchurch (1906) and Hastings (1912).
 The Kooyong Lawn Tennis Club in Melbourne became the next home of the Australian Open in 1972-1987.

-In 1988 Australian Open established a new home at Flinders Park (since 1996 - Melbourne Park) and attendance increase almost twice.
-In 2000 Centre Court got name of Australian tennis legend - Rod Laver Arena.
-Rod LAVER won 11 Grand Slam singles titles in 1960-1969.
-Laver is the only player, male or female, to twice achieve a Grand Slam in singles, in 1962 and 1969.
+In 1988 Australian Open established a new home at Flinders Park (since 1996 - Melbourne Park), and attendance increased almost twice.
+In 2000 Centre Court got the name of Australian tennis legend - Rod Laver Arena.
+Rod LAVER won 11 Grand Slam singles titles from 1960 to 1969.
+Laver was the only player, male or female, to twice achieve a Grand Slam in singles in 1962 and 1969.
 Margaret Court Arena is one more stadium that's named after the greatest tennis player Margaret COURT.
-She won three Grand Slam - one in singles, in 1970, and two ones in mixed doubles, in 1963 and 1965.
+She won three Grand Slams - one in singles in 1970, and two in mixed doubles, in 1963 and 1965.

 Australian Open TROPHIES

-A large silver trophy The Daphne Akhurst Memorial Cup was first awarded to the winner of the women’s singles at the Australian Open Joan HARTIGAN in 1934.
-The trophy named after the late Daphne AKHURST, a five times singles champion.
+A large silver trophy, The Daphne Akhurst Memorial Cup, was first awarded to the winner of the women’s singles at the Australian Open Joan HARTIGAN in 1934.
+The trophy is named after the late Daphne AKHURST, a five times singles champion.
 In 1933, she tragically died of ectopic pregnancy at the age of 29.
 Daphne grew up in Sydney, in the State of New South Wales, and it was the New South Wales Lawn Tennis Association that donated the memorial trophy for this Grand Slam event.
-The Australian Open Women’s Singles winner gets a replica of the Daphne Akhurst Memorial Trophy, original cup stays in Melbourne.
+The Australian Open Women’s Singles winner gets a replica of the Daphne Akhurst Memorial Trophy, and the original cup stays in Melbourne.

 Men's and Women's Singles